Woman with headphones around her neck, sitting on outdoor steps, engrossed in her tablet.

 1. Ensure you qualify for a student credit card

 The first step toward getting a student credit card is ensuring that you meet a few basic qualifications.
-For example, you’ll typically need to be 18 or older in order to meet the minimum age requirement for having your own credit card, though some issuers require applicants to have a cosigner if they are under 21 years old.
+For example, you’ll need to be 18 or older to meet the minimum age requirement for having your own credit card, though some issuers require applicants to have a cosigner if they are under 21 years old.

 You may also need to prove that you have access to sufficient income to pay your student credit card bill.
 Learn more about what counts as income on a student credit card application.